 The Administration staff will have access to the available range of teachers that they can use in the timetable, which will be made up of Cover Supervisors and any teaching staff who are not up to their full allocation in the timetable.
-All teachers will have clearly identified PPA periods, as well as a number of periods that will clearly be identified in the timetable as 'Cover'.
+All teachers will have clearly identified PPA periods, all other periods on your timetable will be blank and may be used for 'rarely cover' If you are under teaching allocation, teachers should be ready to cover lessons, even at short notice.
 During these periods of time, teachers should expect to be ready to cover lessons - even at short notice - during this time, and are asked not to organise meetings or anything else that might limit their availability.